 The mission of the Organisation for Economic Co-operation and Development (OECD) is to promote policies that will improve the economic and social well-being of people around the world.
 OECD.Stat includes data and metadata for OECD countries and selected non-member economies.

-A leader in health policy and communications, the Kaiser Family Foundation is a non-profit, private operating foundation focusing on the major health care issues facing the U.S., as well as the U.S. role in global health policy.
+A leader in health policy and communications, theis a non-profit, private operating foundation focusing on the major health care issues facing the U.S., as well as the U.S. role in global health policy.
 Unlike grant-making foundations, Kaiser develops and runs its own research and communications programs, sometimes in partnership with other non-profit research organizations or major media companies.

 Finding high-quality data newspapers and other free services and sorting it in the way you need it can often be quite frustrating and time-consuming.
 We’d all love to get the exact data we need neatly delivered and as cheap as possible.
 I’ve gathered a couple of premium data marketplaces and sources for you to find dozens of high-quality data sheets.
 You can also make a requests for specific data you’re looking for.
 Unfortunately, I was able to find only three services, so if you know some more you could share them in the comments section.